Xavier-Shaw/CS205_Cpp_Programming/README.md

 * Bind the shape to mouse event

 ## Implementation
-Please check the presentation and report
+You can check the presentation and report to get our idea, including the basic content, highlights, difficulties, novelties in the project.
+Also, you can check the our source code under the `code` directory.